-Minor Spills

-Properties of the Drains for storage or use areas should have retention basins for pH adjustments and dilution of spills before discharge or disposal of material.

-- Check regularly for spills and leaks. - ► Clean up all spills immediately. - Avoid breathing vapours and contact with skin and eyes. - Control personal contact with the substance, by using protective equipment. - Contain and absorb spill with sand, earth, inert material or vermiculite. - ► Wipe up. - ▶ Place in a suitable, labelled container for waste disposal
+Minor Spills Drains for storage or use areas should have retention basins for pH adjustments and dilution of spills before discharge or disposal of material.
+Check regularly for spills and leaks.
+Clean up all spills immediately.
+Avoid breathing vapours and contact with skin and eyes.
+Control personal contact with the substance, by using protective equipment.
+Contain and absorb spill with sand, earth, inert material or vermiculite.
+Wipe up.
+Place in a suitable, labelled container for waste disposal. -------------- ---